ahuth/ahuth.github.io/content/blog/my-staff-software-engineering-reading-list.md

 tags = ["reading","staff-engineering"]
 +++

-After reading [Four books professional developers should read](https://notes.eatonphil.com/books-developers-should-read.html), by Phil Eaton, I was inspired to write my own list.
-Here's my opinion about what staff software engineers (or people wanting to increase their seniority) should read.
+After reading [Four books professional developers should read](https://notes.eatonphil.com/books-developers-should-read.html), by Phil Eaton, I was inspired to write my own engineering reading list.

+Originally I thought of this as a "staff engineering" reading list, because I probably wouldn't have appreciated these earlier in my career.
+When starting out, my reading was mostly about the specifics of using Ruby on Rails, HTML, and CSS.
+Which was great, and worked well for me.

+But while the books in this list have been useful for me as an engineering leader, anybody at any level can get a lot out of them.
+Here they are:

 1. [A Philosophy of Software Design](https://www.amazon.com/Philosophy-Software-Design-John-Ousterhout/dp/1732102201), by Jon Ousterhout (ISBN 13: 978-1732102200).